mcuntz/mcplot/docs/html/_sources/full_example.rst

            #               usetex=self.usetex)
            #
            # Put the equation as text on plot.
-           # One can set one of the sizes xxsmall, xsmall, small, medium, large,
+           # One can set the size xxsmall, xsmall, small, medium, large,
-           # xlarge, xxlarge to True.
+           # xlarge, or xxlarge to True.
 Also bold and italic can be set to true.
            # All other keywords will be passed to Matplotlib's Axes.text() such
            # as `color` here.
            # You can either use a string such as noteq and set usetex=True
-           text2plot(ax, self.dxabc, self.dyabc, noteq, color=self.mcol2,
+           text2plot(ax, 2.5 * self.dxabc, self.dyabc, noteq, color=self.lcol3,
                      small=True, usetex=self.usetex)
-           # or you can transform noteq to a LaTeX string first using str2tex
+           # # or you can transform noteq to a LaTeX string first using str2tex
-           teq = str2tex(noteq, usetex=self.usetex)
+           # teq = str2tex(noteq, usetex=self.usetex)
-           # and then put it on the plot without usetex.
+           # # and then put it on the plot without usetex.
-           text2plot(ax, self.dxabc, 0.8 * self.dyabc, teq, color=self.mcol2,
+           # text2plot(ax, self.dxabc, self.dyabc, teq, color=self.mcol2,
-                     small=True)
+           #           small=True)

            # Add legend using the two list of lines (larr) and text (tarr).
            # loc and bbox_to_anchor behave slightly different for different